CHECK OUT SOME DOCUMENTED MICROBLADING EXPERIENCES FROM PUBLIC FIGURES IN THE YOUTUBE COMMUNITY

 What to Expect During the Healing

 Q: Can I work out/sweat?

 A: If possible, I would refrain from any physical activity that causes heavy sweating for the first week and half.
 That means no hot yoga, long showers, baths, steam rooms, saunas, hot tubs, or heavy cardio.
 Remove the Aquaphor immediately after working out and reapply a new thin layer.

 Q: Can I wear makeup immediately after the procedure?

 A: For the first 2 weeks no brow makeup, but everywhere else is fine.
 Please use caution when applying other makeup, and refrain from getting it close to the brows.
 Treat your brows like an open wound.
 Would you put foundation right up to the edge of an open wound?
 No!

 A: Again, everyone is different.
 Some people retain the pigment better than others.
 Duration is dependent on a number of factors (i.e. lifestyle, hygiene, sun exposure, etc).
 Some people decide to freshen their brows after just 6 months, however pigment is still slightly visible up to 3 years with no touchups.
 Touchups are necessary roughly 9 months to a year after your last session with us.
 However, if you decide to no longer continue maintaining your brow PMU, it will take roughly 3 years to fade completely.

 Q: Do I have to book a second appointment?

 A: If you want beautiful end results, then yes.
-We highly recommend it as we won't know exactly how you're going to heal.
+Part 2 is included and is highly recommend as we won't know exactly how you're going to heal.
 Some people end up with small patches where the pigment didn't take properly.
-If you want the final result to be perfect then trust us, book the second appointment!
+If you want the final result to be perfect then trust us, book your followup appointment!

-Q: How soon should I schedule my second appointment?
+Q: How soon should I schedule my followup(Part 2) appointment?